elastic/e2e-testing/README.md

 ## Backports

-This project requires to backport to the existing active branches, those branches are defined in the `.backportrc.json` and `.mergify.yml` files.
+This project requires backports to the existing active branches.
+Those branches are defined in the `.backportrc.json` and `.mergify.yml` files.
 In order to do so, there are two different approaches:

 ### Mergify 🥇

-This is the preferred approach, backports are created automatically as long as the rules defined in [.mergify.yml](.mergify.yml) are fulfilled.
+This is the preferred approach.
+Backports are created automatically as long as the rules defined in [.mergify.yml](.mergify.yml) are fulfilled.
 From the user's point of view it's required only to attach a labels to the pull request that should be backported, and once it gets merged the automation happens under the hood.

 ### Backportrc 👴